|

 id (int), name (string), x (easting as double), y (northing as double), altitude (height above sea level as double), epsg (int)

-SELECT id, station_name AS name, x_coord AS x, y_coord AS y, z AS altitude, epsg from all_stations WHERE id IN
+SELECT id, station_name AS name, x_coord AS x, y_coord AS y, z AS altitude, epsg from all_stations WHERE id = $1

 This query is used to retrieve the data for the user selected stations within a given time interval.
 The SQL query may retrieve the following columns as result set (any order, only date is mandatory):